Spotify Cultural Elements

 If you are not familiar with the so-called Spotify model, check out Kniberg’s blog posts at Crisp as well as these popular videos many people refer to Spotify Engineering Culture Part 1 and Part 2.

 Henrik starts with this quote which directly conflicts with the 5% of people who claim to be scaling agile using Spotify.
-It isn’t about changing agile to fit your company, it is changing your organization to achieve business agility.
+It is not about changing agile to fit your company, it is changing your organization to achieve business agility.

 Spotify was born agile in 2006, so it is not even 20 years old.
 And Spotify is small at roughly 1,500 people.